Search

 The 2026 alimony indexation takes effect on January 1, 2026.
 The person liable for alimony is obliged to pay the indexed amount as of that date.
 The percentage of 4.6% was published in the Government Gazette on November 19, 2025.

-The legal obligation lies with the person liable for alimony, not the recipient.
-You do not have to calculate or announce the indexation yourself.
-If you still do not receive the increase, you can contact the other party in writing.
+No. The legal obligation lies with the person liable for alimony, not the recipient.
+You do not have to calculate or announce the indexation yourself; the increase applies by operation of law as of January 1.
+If you still do not receive the increase, you can address the other party in writing.

-Yes, the indexation obligation of Art.
-1:402a of the Dutch Civil Code also applies to alimony set out in a divorce settlement, unless it has been explicitly agreed in writing that statutory indexation does not apply.
+Yes, the indexation obligation of Article 1:402a of the Dutch Civil Code also applies to alimony laid down in a divorce settlement agreement.
+For spousal maintenance, it can be expressly agreed in writing in the settlement agreement that statutory indexation does not apply.
+For child support, this is not possible because indexation is mandatory in that case.

-In principle, the person liable for alimony cannot unilaterally refuse the indexation.
-If the financial situation has changed significantly, a request for modification of the alimony is the appropriate legal route.
-This is a different procedure than the indexation itself.
+The person liable for alimony cannot unilaterally refuse the indexation.
+If the financial situation has changed significantly, a request for modification of alimony via Article 1:401 of the Dutch Civil Code is the appropriate legal route.
+This is a different procedure than the indexation itself and requires a substantial change in income, family situation, or care distribution.

-The indexation percentages for recent years are publicly available via the national government.
-Based on the original alimony amount and the annual percentages, the arrears can be calculated.
-Depending on the circumstances, legal assistance can help in creating this overview.
+The indexation percentages for recent years are publicly available via the Government Gazette and the LBIO website.
+Based on the original alimony amount and the annual percentages, the arrears can be calculated and totaled per year.
+The calculator on this page helps you visualize this per year.
+For a legally substantiated overview for the purpose of a claim, a lawyer can draft the overview.

-The indexation obligation of Art.
-1:402a of the Dutch Civil Code applies to alimony under Dutch law.
-In international situations, for example, if one of the ex-partners lives abroad, the competent court and the applicable law must be assessed separately.
+The indexation obligation of Article 1:402a of the Dutch Civil Code applies to alimony under Dutch law.
+In international situations, for example when one of the ex-partners lives abroad or when the settlement agreement was drafted under foreign law, the competent court and the applicable law must be assessed separately.
 A Dutch procedure does not automatically lead to the application of Dutch law.
-Every situation requires its own assessment.

 Trust and quality